Andre Dickens, Felicia A. Moore advance to runoff for Atlanta mayor

-While Moore, 60, was long viewed as a front-runner in multiple polls, Dickens, 47, began to gain momentum in the final days of the race in which many voters were undecided until close to the very end.
+While Moore, 60, was long viewed as a front-runner in multiple polls, Dickens, 47, began to gain momentum in the final days of a race in which many voters were undecided until close to the very end.

 Moore, president of the City Council, received the most support with nearly 41 percent of the vote and told Atlanta’s CBS affiliate that her campaign was focused on the next phase of the race.